-The contribution of gelatine sales to the turnover was lower as compared to the previous year by 3%, whereas the DCP sales turnover was higher by 11% over the previous year, mainly on account of better prices.
+The contribution of Gelatine sales to the turnover was better as compared to the previous year by 3.2% due to better realisation, whereas the DCP sales turnover was lower by 8% over the previous year, mainly on account of lower price reaslisation by 5.3% as compared to the previous year.

-Material cost in fiscal 2022-23 reduced by 5.77%, but power and fuel cost increased by 13% over the previous year is mainly due to increase in the price of coal.
-Employee cost stood at 7.17% (7.80% previous year) of revenue from operations.
-Other expenses were on the higher side at 6.23% as compared to the previous year at 5.28% of revenue from operations.
+Material consumed in fiscal 2023-24 reduced by 1%, which is due to better yield, power and fuel cost reduce by 1.5% due to improvement in boller's efficiency, which resulted in lower consumption of coal and also due to decrease in the coal prices.
+Employee cost stood at 8.21% (7.17% previous year) of revenue from operations.
+Other expenses were on the higher side at 6.35% as compared to the previous year at 6.23% of revenue from operations.